County Heat and Health Profile Reports

 Overall, temperatures and heat events across the state are expected to rise throughout the century.

-Each county report summarizes summertime temperature trends from 1980 to 2024.
+Each report summarizes summertime temperature trends from 1980 to 2024.
 The graphs display the number of days with a maximum heat index of 85ºF or higher, how current temperatures differ from historical summertime averages, and the regional heat index levels at which heat related risks begin to increase.
 The reports also include projections of future temperatures.
-Visit the New York State Heat Surveillance Dashboard to learn more about heat risk and illnesses in New York State.
+Visit the New York State Heat Surveillance Dashboard for daily monitoring of heat-related illnesses in the State during the summer.

 Sensitivity: Health